-To receive a Master of Science in Computer Science degree, students of the Master of Science in Computer Science STEM-based Work Integrated Learning (WIL) centric curriculum must successfully complete a minimum of 48 units.
+To receive a Master of Science in Computer Science degree, students of the Master of Science in Computer Science STEM-based Work Integrated Learning (WIL) centric curriculum must successfully complete a minimum of 42 units.
 The following are specific degree requirements:

-- 27 units in Mandatory Core Courses
+- · 24 units in Mandatory Core Courses

-- 12 units in Concentration Courses
+- · 12 units in Concentration Courses

-- 3 units in Work Integrated Learning Based Internship Program
+- Work Integrated Learning Based Internship Program or Elective

-- 3 units in Elective Courses
+- · 3 units in Capstone Course

-- 3 units in Capstone Course
+Mandatory Core Courses (24 units)

-Mandatory Core Courses (27 units): There are 9 mandatory computer science foundational courses that must be completed.
-Each course is 3 units for a total of 27 mandatory core units.
+There are 8 mandatory computer science foundational courses that must be completed.
+Each course is 3 units for a total of 24 mandatory core units.